This post may contain affiliate links. Purchases made through affiliate links may provide a commission for me – at no extra cost to you.

-In March of 2021, I left a stable 9-5 office job in the wonderful world of data development to run my own business in the travel industry full-time.
+In March of 2021, I left a stable 9-5 office job in the wonderful world of Data Development to run my own business in the travel industry full-time.

-I started creating content in the cruise world back in 2016 and worked on my blog, and later YouTube channel in every spare minute that I had outside of work.
+I started creating content in the cruise world back in 2016 and worked on my blog – and later YouTube channel – in every spare minute that I had outside of work.

 I built up my business for about 5 years before finally making the leap.

 The cruise industry shutdown of 2020/2021 certainly did put a spanner in the works -but I didn’t let it put me off.
 If anything it made me more determined to succeed.

 As a Travel Content Creator, I make money through membership programs, ad revenue, cruise sales, podcast sales, affiliate sales, sponsorships, and other product sales.

 I describe myself as a “Travel Content Creator” for lack of a better job description.

 I haven’t given myself a “Proper” job title, but I’m in charge of all areas of my business – from content creation to bookkeeping.